 POEM

-If Fable is an option, why not Poem?
-In our age of P names, from Penelope to Promise to Poppy, it fits in quite well.
+If names like Fable work, why not Poem?
+With names from Penelope to Promise to Poppy trending, Poem fits in quite well.
 And it’s not miles away from Liam, either.
-Like many literally literary baby names, interest in Poem is rising – but that hasn’t translated to use … yet.
+Like many literally literary baby names, interest in Poem is rising – but that hasn’t translated to significant use … yet.
 A bonus?
 Built-in nickname Poe, and blend-in nickname Emmie.

 POET